-Validate XML: if the recieved or loaded XML document should be validated against its schema.
+Validate XML: if the received or loaded XML document should be validated against its schema.

 Cache Schema: if the schema for validation should be cached, so it won’t be re-loaded on every execution.

-Response Listener: A “Programmable” Listener to recieve the output of the HttpXML evaluation.
+Response Listener: A “Programmable” Listener to receive the output of the HttpXML evaluation.